chessslab/chessslab.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to CHESS Lab"
+title: "Welcome at the CHESSLab"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-__Note: This Page is currently under construction!__

 We are a research group at the [CISPA Helmholtz Center For Information Security](https://cispa.de/) in Saarland, Germany.